Sir Charles Dilke, 2nd Baronet: Crawford scandal

 Dilke was ruined.
 Other women claimed he had approached them for a liaison.
-Various lurid rumours circulated about his love life, including that he had invited a maidservant to join him and his lover in bed, and that he had introduced one or more of them to "every kind of French vice".
+Various lurid rumours circulated about his love life, including that he had enjoyed a threesome with a maidservant and his lover in bed and that he had introduced one or more of them to "every kind of French vice".
 Dilke became a figure of fun in bawdy music hall songs.
 For a time it seemed that he would be tried for perjury.
 The accusations had a devastating effect on his political career, leading eventually to the loss of his parliamentary seat in the 1886 UK general election.

 Matthews gained public acclaim, winning the seat of Birmingham East as a Conservative at the same election.
-Queen Victoria, who approved of his performance in the trial, demanded his inclusion in Lord Salisbury's cabinet, and he was made Home Secretary.
+Queen Victoria, who approved of his performance in the trial, demanded his inclusion in Lord Salisbury's cabinet and he was made Home Secretary.
 The Queen also asked in vain for Dilke to be stripped of his membership of the Privy Council.

 Dilke spent much of the remainder of his life and much of his fortune trying to exonerate himself, which adds weight to the view that Virginia lied about the identity of her lover.
-Over the years, it has been suggested that his political colleagues, including Archibald Primrose, 5th Earl of Rosebery, and Chamberlain himself, may have inspired her to accuse him, seeing him as an obstacle to their own ambitions.
+Over the years, it has been suggested that his political colleagues, including Archibald Primrose, 5th Earl of Rosebery and Chamberlain, may have inspired her to accuse him, seeing him as an obstacle to their own ambitions.
 Dilke was largely exonerated by an inquiry in the early 1890s, which cast doubt on the truthfulness of Virginia's evidence.
 Her description of their alleged love nest in Warren Street was full of inaccuracies and it has been speculated that she may have been attempting to distract attention from an earlier affair with one Captain Forster.